kaustubh-sadekar/kaustubh-sadekar.github.io/_portfolio/p080-cyclops-spatialAI-powered-visual-assistant.md

 **Google Text-To-Speech (gTTS)** library is used to generate audio files from strings, and **mpg123 API** is used to play the generated audio files.

-{% include youtubePlayer.html id=page.youtubeId %}
+{% include youtubePlayer.html id=page.youtubeId1 %}
 <p align='center'>
     Project demo video.
 </p>